Fred Kavli: Kavli's life and career

-Having no job or sponsor waiting for him, his visa application was initially rejected, and so in 1955 he immigrated to Montreal, Quebec, Canada instead.
+Having no sponsor or job waiting for him, his visa application was initially rejected, so in 1955 he immigrated to Montreal, Quebec, Canada instead.
 The following year his visa was approved and he moved to the United States.
 He found work as an engineer for a Los Angeles business that developed feedback flight controls for Atlas missiles.
-He would rise to the position of Chief Engineer here.
+He would rise to the position of Chief Engineer there.

-Looking to start his own business he advertised in the Los Angeles Times newspaper soliciting financial backers with the simple but effective text "Engineer seeking financial backing to start own business".
+Looking to start his own business he advertised in the Los Angeles Times, soliciting investors with the simple but effective text "Engineer seeking financial backing to start own business".

 Two years later he founded the Kavlico Corporation, located in Moorpark, California.
-Under his leadership, the company became one of the world's largest suppliers of sensors for aeronautic, automotive, and industrial applications supplying amongst others General Electric and the Ford Motor Company.
+Under his leadership, the company became one of the world's largest suppliers of pressure sensors for aeronautic, automotive, and industrial applications supplying amongst others General Electric and the Ford Motor Company.

-In 2000, he sold Kavlico for $345 million to C-Mac Industries Inc. Kavlico is today owned by the French company Schneider Electric.
-Much of Kavli's wealth is a result of his real estate investments in Southern California.
+In 2000, he sold Kavlico for $345 million to C-Mac Industries Inc, later acquired by the French company Schneider Electric.
+Much of Kavli's wealth was a result of his real estate investments in Southern California.
 As a philanthropist, Kavli subsequently established The Kavli Foundation and dedicated much of his wealth to funding research institutions and programs worldwide.

 On June 19, 2006, he was appointed Grand Officer, Commander with Star, of the Royal Norwegian Order of Merit by King Harald V of Norway in recognition of his work on behalf of Norway and humanity.
 In 2008, he was also awarded an honorary doctorate, Doctor Honoris Causa, by the Norwegian University of Science and Technology, in recognition of his work to the benefit and advancement of science and research.

 Kavli was a Fellow of the American Academy of Arts and Sciences.
 He was also a former member of the U.S. President's Council of Advisors on Science and Technology, and former member of the University of California President's Board on Science and Innovation.

 In 2009, Mr. Kavli received an honorary Doctor of Science degree from Northwestern University.
 In 2011, he received the Bower Award for Business Leadership from the Franklin Institute, one of the oldest science education centers in the United States, and the Carnegie Medal of Philanthropy, which is given biennially to one or more individuals who, like Andrew Carnegie, have dedicated their private wealth to the public good, and who have sustained impressive careers as philanthropists.
 Also, in 2011, Mr. Kavli was conferred the degree of doctor philosopliae honoris causa by the University of Oslo.

-A Trustee of the University of California, Santa Barbara (UCSB) Foundation, in addition to supporting scientific research and education, his philanthropic activities include the Fred Kavli Theatre for Performing Arts at the Thousand Oaks Civic Arts Plaza, California, as well as other projects.
-He was divorced and had two grown children.
+A Trustee of the University of California, Santa Barbara (UCSB) Foundation, in addition to supporting scientific research and education, his philanthropic activities included the Fred Kavli Theatre for Performing Arts at the Thousand Oaks Civic Arts Plaza, California, as well as other projects.

+Kavli was divorced and had two grown children.

 On November 21, 2013, Kavli died at his Santa Barbara, California home after surgery for cholangiocarcinoma, a rare form of cancer.